SpiceDevelopment/SpiceDevelopment/README.md

 ## Hey 👋, I'm [Noah!](https://spicedevelopment.com/)

-Im 15 years old and have recently got into development i specifically make discord bot from discord.js
+Im a high school student from new york, i code things in javascript and python, i make discord bots and some website

 ### Some Highlights: